 He absolutely despised the bitch, but loved her child, so he put up with her for his sake and for Sasuke's sake.
-Years ago when Sasuke was still in college, Sakura had caught his brother in a weak moment, and a one night stand ended up with her getting pregnant.
+Years ago when Sasuke was still in college, Sakura had caught his brother in a weak moment, and a one night stand had ended up with her getting pregnant.

-Not wanting to abandon his child, Sasuke had reluctantly married her but ended up dying a year after Jonas was born in a freak car crash.
-The phone call informing him of his brother's death, still haunted him to this day.
+Not wanting to abandon his child, Sasuke had reluctantly married her, but ended up dying a year after Jonas was born in a freak car crash.
+The phone call informing him of his brother's death still haunted him to this day.

 No, he didn't believe in angels - if they were real, then why didn't they protect his brother from harm?

 He opened the door to the busy mall and saw on the sidewalk was a young dark haired woman ringing a bell, collecting money for the Salvation Army.

 Hinata followed the family outside and felt drawn to the young woman who smiled almost angelically toward everyone who walked past her, whether they dropped any money in the bucket or not.

 "Merry Christmas," she said with a cheeful smile after someone dropped a five dollar bill in the red bucket.

 Now there is someone who understands the true meaning of Christmas and love, Hinata thought as she gazed at the young woman.
 As she explored deeper into the core of her heart, she could tell the human had led a hard life, but had an inner peace to her that only a few people ever obtain in their lives.

 Itachi was unusually touched by the woman's smile, and opened his wallet and dropped a hundred dollar bill into the bucket.
 The girl gave him a sweet, but somewhat awed look after she got a good look at his face.